akai-z/docker-varnish/README.md

 ## Passing arguments to `varnishd`

-If you want to pass arguments to `varnishd`,
+It is possible to pass arguments to `varnishd`,
-you could do that by setting them in `docker run` command.
+by setting them in `docker run` command.

 For example:
 ```